Bernadette Romulo-Puyat: As Presidential Management Staff consultant

-Puyat also worked with the Presidential Management Staff (PMS) as Deputy Cabinet Secretary and Economic Consultant during the tenure of President Gloria Macapagal Arroyo.
+Puyat also worked with the Presidential Management Staff (PMS) as deputy cabinet secretary and economic consultant during the tenure of President Gloria Macapagal Arroyo.

-As Agriculture Undersecretary
+As agriculture undersecretary (2007–2018)

-Puyat became the Undersecretary for Special Concerns at the Department of Agriculture (DA) under the former Secretary Arthur Yap.
+In January 2007, Puyat became the undersecretary for special concerns at the Department of Agriculture (DA) under the former Secretary Arthur Yap.
 She ensured that foreign grants were directed accordingly to projects intended for farmers.
 She also focused on working with the agricultural concerns of women from the rural community that include financing technical support in provision of seedlings, planting materials, fermentation boxes and processing equipment for the Manobo women farmers, promotion and marketing of agricultural products for the coffee farmers across Kalinga, Bukidnon and Mt.
 Kanlaon; and pili, cacao and cassava farmers across Camarines Sur.
 She also took part in the establishment of an organic village for indigenous women farmers in Davao.

-As Tourism Secretary
+Secretary of Tourism (2018–2022)

-Following the resignation of Wanda Teo due to her alleged involvement with issues surrounding a ₱60 million tourism advertisement placement on People's Television Network (PTV), Bernadette Romulo-Puyat was appointed by President Rodrigo Duterte as Secretary of the Department of Tourism on May 11, 2018.
+Following the resignation of Wanda Teo due to her alleged involvement with issues surrounding a ₱60 million tourism advertisement placement on People's Television Network (PTV), Bernadette Romulo-Puyat was appointed by President Rodrigo Duterte as Secretary of the Department of Tourism (DOT) on May 11, 2018.
 Romulo-Puyat announced her plan to give farm tourism a focus and also made review on the Philippines' possible hosting of the Miss Universe 2018 pageant which her predecessor was involved in.
 Romulo-Puyat dropped the Philippines' hosting bid due to budgetary concerns.

-Within her first month as Tourism Secretary, Romulo-Puyat alleged that corruption is rampant in the DOT claiming the existence of schemes involving "hundred of millions" of funds within the government agency.
+In her first month as Secretary of Tourism, Romulo-Puyat alleged that corruption was rampant in the DOT, claiming the existence of schemes involving "hundred of millions" of funds within the government agency.
 She ordered the suspension of all projects of the DOT pending review from the Commission on Audit.
 She also directed all undersecretaries and assistant secretaries, including Cesar Montano and Kat de Castro, to submit their courtesy resignations except for undersecretary Bong Bengzon.

 Personal life

 Romulo-Puyat was married to David Puyat, a lawyer, until his death in 2010.
 She has two children.
+Romulo-Puyat began dating politician Charlie Cojuangco in 2016, though they eventually separated sometime before 2020.

+Although rumors persisted that she had dated Davao City mayor Rodrigo Duterte during her tenure as agriculture undersecretary, Duterte denied the allegation in 2018, stating that she was simply his good friend from working with each other in government.